CustomsPlus

 1.2.2.3 a statute or statutory provision is a reference to it amended, re-enacted or extended from time to time,

-1.2.2.4 a person include companies, associations, partnerships and all other legal entities or groups of legal entities,
+1.2.2.4 a person includes companies, associations, partnerships and all other legal entities or groups of legal entities,

 1.2.2.5 a Condition is to a Condition of these Conditions,